jhdeov/interlingual-MFA/README.md

 # Open issues and future work

 There are measures to minimize variation in the data.
+But I haven't yet incorporated fixes for some likely common errors.

-You can have words that have multiple possible pronunciations.
+* You can have words that have multiple possible pronunciations.
 However, the conversion codes currently cannot support converting an alignment where a segment was deleted.
 To allow this level of flexibility, the conversion would likely need to incorporate a type of `shortest edit distance` algorithm.
-If you come across an issue with deletion or anything else, feel free to contact me.
+* I haven't tested out the conversion scripts with funny edge cases like case-sensitivity.

 It would be interesting to also use this workflow to examine how different high-resource language models handle the same data from different languages.
-Feel free to contact me if you have any ideas for collaboration.
+Feel free to contact me if you have any ideas for collaboration or fixes.